IBM/cc-dbp/README.md

 ### Quickstart

-For a quick introduction see [configSmall.properties](configSmall.properties) and [createSmall.sh](createSmall.sh).
+For a quick introduction see [configSmall.properties](configSmall.properties) and [createSmall.sh](createSmall.sh), which calls [create.sh](create.sh).
 This will download 1/80th of the December 2017 Common Crawl and create a KBP dataset from it.
+For [createSmall.sh](createSmall.sh) you should provide a single argument, the directory to save the dataset.

 The parameter warcFileLimit in configSmall.properties limits the Common Crawl dataset to 1/80th (1000 of 80000 files).
 If this parameter is changed then the maxNodeCorpusCount parameter should probably also be changed by a proportional amount.

-The warcUrlList variable in createSmall.sh selects the particular version of Common Crawl.
+The warcUrlList variable in create.sh selects the particular version of Common Crawl.
 New versions are announced on the [Common Crawl blog](http://commoncrawl.org/connect/blog/).
 The URL should be the link to the WARC files.

 The createSmall.sh script proceeds in steps